 Khaki, green and bush colours; please avoid wearing white as this scares wild life or black as it tends to attract insects.

-• Short boots and half chaps, ride/walk book are perfect.
+- Short boots and half chaps, ride/walk boots are perfect.
 Long leather boots are also good but long rubber boots are not advised.

 There is a laundry services included in the price, but please note, there is only one wash done during the week.
 It is taken from Camp Davidson on the morning of Day 3 and returned to you on the morning of Day 5 as you board the road transfer from South Africa to Botswana.
 We would recommend therefore, that you pack a minimum of three complete riding outfits.